 It depends on the bar owner.
 Some bar owners may mandate a specific shoe or a shoe that meets certain criteria.
 However, not all of them do.
 If you’re bartending for an owner that doesn’t mandate anything in particular, go for waterproof shoes, highly comfortable and ant-skid shoes.

 Durability and longevity are important as well.
 So you definitely shouldn’t neglect those.
-Durability and longevity typically command a high price tag, so do the best you can if you’re on a budget.
+Durability and longevity typically command a high price tag, so do your best if you’re on a budget.
 If your bar is particularly popular, you won’t be on a budget for long.

 Do Bartenders Have to Wear Non-Slip Shoes?

 Again, it depends on the ownership or management.
-Many bars will deem it necessary and mandate it for all of their employees (mostly to avoid civil liability).
-Smart people run those bars because they should be mandated.
+Many bars will deem it necessary and mandate it for all their employees (mainly to avoid civil liability) wear non slip shoes.

-It’s easy to buy a pair of high-end shoes only to realize they lack any kind of surface grip.
-Such mandates focus your search and help you prioritize non-slip soles.
+It’s easy to buy a pair of high-end shoes only to realize they lack surface grip.
+Such mandates focus your search and help you prioritize slip resistant soles.
 Of course, reading this article should be enough to have you thinking about your next pair.

 Are Running Shoes Good for Bartending?

 They certainly can be.
-You might wonder what running shoes have to do with bartending but shoe manufacturers aren’t stupid.
+You might wonder what running shoes do with bartending, but shoe manufacturers aren’t stupid.
 People run in the rain or right after a heavy storm.
 They run through puddles and encounter slick surfaces all the time.

 Because of that, most running shoes have decent grip.
 Also, they’re comfortable.
 You don’t sell out massive lines of various shoe models because they feel like wearing clunkers.

 A good, all-around hiking shoe is amazing.
-Like running shoes, hiking shoe manufacturers take slick surfaces, such as pond rocks, into consideration.
-They also develop shoes with a high level of comfort and resilience to avoid blisters, sore ankle joints, and lower body muscles.
+Like running shoes, hiking shoe manufacturers consider slick surfaces, such as pond rocks.
+They also develop high comfort and resilience shoes to avoid blisters, sore ankle joints, and lower body muscles.

-Last but not least, a good pair of hiking shoes are as close to waterproof as you can get while maintaining breathable material and extreme levels of durability and longevity.
+Last but not least, a good pair of hiking shoes is as close to waterproof as you can get while maintaining breathable material and extreme levels of durability and longevity.

 How Do I Make My Feet Not Hurt at Work?

-The most important thing you can do is buy a premium pair of shoes that are comfortable and provide good arch support.
+The most important thing you can do is buy a premium pair of comfortable shoes that provide good arch support.
 Everything after that is supplementary.
 No matter how good your shoes are, they could be improved by adding gel inserts.

-Epsom salts foot baths are excellent for post-work relaxation, along with some stretching exercises and possibly gel socks.
+Epsom salt foot baths are excellent for post-work relaxation, stretching exercises, and gel socks.
 Take care of your feet by not ignoring them in the shower or bath.
 Give yourself a pedicure.
-It may sound ridiculous to some, but an occasional pedicure keeps your feet clean and healthy
+It may sound ridiculous to some, but an occasional pedicure keeps your feet clean and healthy.

 9 Most Comfortable Shoes for Bartenders